 DQOs must be adopted for all assessment and remediation programs and the process must be commenced before any investigative works begin on the project.
 Site auditors must check that the consultant has properly addressed and adopted DQOs, as described in Appendix B of Schedule B2 of the NEPM, for the investigation or validation program.
-Site auditors must check that the consultant's report includes the following:
+Further guidance documents are listed in Appendix F: Further reading.
+Site auditors must check the consultant's report includes the following: